University Catalogues

 CS 421 Internship in Computer Systems (3 credits)

-Pre-Req: Computer science major, (CS 350 or CS 360), at least 66 completed and in progress credits, and internship coordinator permission
+Pre-Req: Computer science major, any 300 or 400 level CS course, at least 66 completed and in progress credits, and internship coordinator permission

 Provides an opportunity to develop an extensive project relating computer systems concepts to a specific organization in combination with a work assignment.
 Involves both full-time employment with an organization and close work with a faculty member.